 The vision to establish a Baptist Church in Pearl River originated in 1900.
-The result of that work was a small, short-lived congregation which soon disbanded.
+The result of that work was a small, short-lived congregation too soon disbanded.
 The continuation of that work, which is known today as First Baptist Church of Pearl River, was officially organized on August 4, 1912.
 Rev. Leon Sloane, from the FBC Slidell, presided over a meeting of seven people held at the Pearl River United Methodist Church.
 That seven became the Charter Members who established FBC Pearl River.

 The day following the establishment of FBC, many friends, neighbors, and families met on the River's edge near an old pump house to baptize four new members.

 The newly chartered church was eager to make good on their vision.
 The first building was begun just one year after being established, August 1913.
 Patience and determination were watchwords of the build in that it took about seven years to complete.
 The new building was dedicated September 5, 1920.

 The membership of First Baptist Church increased.
 In March 1923, messengers were sent from FBC to the Annual Meeting of the Southern Baptist Convention in St. Louis to petition the Southern Baptist Convention to become a member church at their Annual Meeting.
 First Baptist Church was welcomed and became members of the SBC.
 One year later, First Baptist Church elected her first deacons: Enoch Blackwell, Ellis Crawford, and O.J.
 Smith.